mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ### Installing Merb

+_If you have an older version of Merb (<0.9) you should remove the gem before continuing._

-If you just want to play around with Merb install the `merb` gem:
+To install the `merb` gem:

     sudo gem install merb --source http://merbivore.org